 Our approach continues to be grounded in science and facts, following guidance provided by the U.S. Centers for Disease Control and Prevention, the FDA, and the expertise of our clinical leaders.

 We strongly encourage you to receive a vaccine as soon as it becomes available to you.
+You must receive two doses for the vaccine to be effective.
 While this decision must be right for you, it reaches beyond you to those we serve, to their families, and to our Asbury associate family.

 Check out these photos of Asbury associates sharing why they got the COVID-19 Vaccine!

 Below are facts to help inform your decision and Asbury’s COVID-19 vaccination policies.

 Click here for a PDF of Associate Vaccine FAQs.

 *Sources include the CDC, FDA, and Pfizer and Moderna.

 CVS Pharmacy staff will administer the vaccines on site at each Asbury community.
 Similar to the process for the flu vaccinations, you will need to show your insurance card at the time of vaccination.
 The vaccine will require two shots administered 21 days apart (Pfizer vaccine) or 28 days apart (Moderna vaccine).
 You must get the second dose for the vaccine to work.

 Currently, the FDA has granted Emergency Use Authorization to the Pfizer and Moderna vaccines.

 How was the vaccine tested for safety?